PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * society;
 * and civilizational processes.

-These documents distinguish, where applicable, among:
+The documents distinguish, where applicable, among:

 * verified facts;
 * officially declared data;